I know, you’ve never made a big deal about it.

 Never ever stop walking, even if you’ve gotta hobble.
 Just hang tight to this truth: you’re loved even when you don’t feel loved.
-In fact: you’re very, very loved by God – so come, invest in your own healing.
+In fact: you’re very, very loved by God.
 You’ve been made complete and whole, and you can live the rest of your life just like that.

 Don’t be afraid of hurts.
 Love means you’re vulnerable to being hurt.
 Love anyway.
 Don’t expect, but always, give grace.
 Stop the flow of negative thoughts, train your mind to think of the finest in others, and listen, then embrace.
 You can do this.

 On days when the walls seem to cave you in, and the doors aren’t letting you through, and on, remember: live carried.
 Live carried in the arms of One who’ll never drop you.
 Praise in all your place of pain.
 Let your gentleness be greater than your rejection, and courage find its way into your heartbreaks.
 Face your mountain and move your mouth.
 Remember, rock bottom may be the place of growth and healing.

 Every day write your story.
 A little here, a little there.
 Then find your complete story in His story.
 Find all you need in Him, let Him be your all – filling you, healing you, singing over you.
 His great ending will be yours too.
 So keep writing.